ildar-shaimordanov/my-scripts/shell/ssl/README.md

 The certificate age is estimated as the number of the whole days.
 So, if today is the last day of the certificate validity, it's assumed that the certificate is expired already.

 I tried to implement the script POSIX-compliant as much as possible.

-Initially it's been the shell script with `awk` inline script having almost 50% of the script size.
-Later I improved it and added the function validating the certificate age implemented in pure shell.
-I decided to keep the previous `awk`-based implementation.
-Just for fan.
+Initially it was a shell script with `awk` inline program spreading on almost 50% of the script content.
+Later I improved it and added the function validating the certificate age implemented on pure shell, but decided to keep the previous `awk`-based implementation.
+Just for fun.

 # SEE ALSO